 F&M Bank & Trust continues to be locally owned and operated making decisions at home and keeping money in the community that we live and work.
 F&M takes on the roll of a community pillar very seriously.
 F&M Bank & Trust understands the importance of building a strong community.
 Through dedicated efforts in our Kids Bank & Teen Bank programs, F&M provides schools with financial literacy.
 The Farmers & Merchants Community Foundation was also created to help boost education through supplies and scholarships.

 Education isnít the only way F&M Bank & Trust gives back.
-Numerous organizations receive monetary donations to help with their causes and F&M staff logged 7000 volunteer hours in 2012.
+Numerous organizations receive monetary donations to help with their causes and F&M staff logged 4,000 hours in 2018.
 You can find F&Mís staff coaching, serving on area boards, helping with churches, or just cooking meals for those in need.
 Whatever the cause may be our staff, board of director and management is dedicated to the place we call home.

 2012 saw the addition of the F&M Teen Bank program at Notre Dame Middle School.
 This program allows middle grade students to continue to participate in the F&M school programs but offers an electronic banking and in-classroom financial education element.
-Fall 2013, Burlington Community Middle schools will join the F&M Teen Bank program.
+In fall 2013, Burlington Community Middle schools joined the F&M Teen Bank program.

 Farmers & Merchants Community Foundation

-Creepy Crawl 5K Fun Run/Walk is held each October in Burlington to raise funds for schools in Des Moines and Henry Counties.
-This fun run/walk continues to grow each year with proceeds going back to the schools for purchase needed for the continuation of the year.
+Project: Crayon Crayon annual fundraiser continues to grow each year with proceeds going back to the Des Moines County schools for purchase of needed supplies.
 A few of the projects that the proceeds have been used for are smart boards for classrooms, reading programs as well as safer and newer playground equipment.